 Demoted to Extra: Pete.
 In the book he shows up towards the end having moved on and having a normal life (he's even engaged).
 As the film cuts off the ending this is lost so Pete's sole character moment was lost.

 The Dog Bites Back: The last third of the film examines the complex moral footing of Alex's former enemies brutalizing him while he is unable to defend himself due to the Ludovico Treatment.
 Alex deserves punishment, but is this really justice?

-Downer Ending: Without the epilogue, the film ends with Alex ready to resume his life of crime uninterrupted.
+Downer Ending: Without the epilogue, the film ends with Alex, presumably, ready to resume his life of crime uninterrupted.

 Driven to Suicide: Attempted by Alex himself near the end, after a long period of suicidal feeling and the actions of some sick-minded former victims.

 Et Tu, Brute?: Dim and the other droogs betrays Alex by smashing a pint bottle of milk onto his face, leaving him to be arrested by the police.